Status-Page/Status-Page/README.md

 </a>

 ## Running queued Jobs
-To run queue Jobs you should use [supervisor](https://laravel.com/docs/8.x/queues#supervisor-configuration).
+To run queued Jobs you should use [supervisor](https://laravel.com/docs/8.x/queues#supervisor-configuration).

 The configuration file (statuspage.conf) for this app would be like this:
 ```